 In 2014, Danilo was connected to the grid and RP Global's second Croatian project, the 34.2 MW wind power plant, Rudine, achieved financial closing and started construction.

 2014 was also the year of another joint venture - with Galt & Taggart, Bank of Georgia's investment management business – to develop and build a portfolio of hydropower projects within a new ‘Hydro Fund’.

 In 2015 the construction of the 34.2 MW wind power plant Rudine was completed and Rudine started it's test operation.

 Marking a successful transaction, RP Global sold a portfolio of three French wind parks, with a total capacity of around 50 MW, to German insurance group Talanx.
-These french wind parks are currently under construction, while our latest Polish project, the wind park Kukinia 2, was completed this year.
+These french wind parks, dubbed "Enclave", started construction in the same year, while our latest Polish project, the wind park Kukinia 2, was completed.

 2015 also marked the start of construction of our first Chilean hydropower project, Tranquil, and our new Portuguese project, HPP Vilar do Monte.

 In the coming years RP Global will focus on bringing its greenfield pipeline projects in Argentina, France, Poland, Spain and Tanzania (wind+solar), as well as in Peru (hydropower), Portugal (solar) and Nigeria (solar) to construction.
 We are also looking to diversify, by investigating battery storage and green hydrogen possibilities in our project development.
 The company is currently developing several wind, hydro and solar PV projects all over the world, all the while continuing to identify and attract long term stable investors for its operating assets.

 In 2016 the windfarms Rudine and Kukina 2 were commissioned.
 It was also the year the French wind farms Enclave (49.5 MW) started operation.